SyuyaMurakami/StreamDataPanel-HS/README.md

     linesChart `fresh` (["A", "B"], [1.7, 2.2] :: [Double])

-Any web that subscribed this stream will automatically fresh the latest data you just put in.
+Any web that subscribed this stream will automatically fresh once you call this function.

 ## Usage Of Client